 Contact Caitlyn: email@example.com

-Caitlyn is a junior this year.
+Caitlyn is a senior this year.
 She is pre-med, hoping to be a doctor one day, and is intending to major in Biology.
 Caitlyn participated in DukeEngage Orange County, a program that partnered with Girls Inc. During the eight weeks at Girls Inc. she learned about facilitation and working with children.
 She developed lesson plans, supported Girls Inc. employees, and taught girls of all backgrounds about science and lessons that pertain to being a girl throughout the Girls Inc. camp.
 Caitlyn learned so much from her DukeEngage experience and now hopes to work with children more by continuing to participate in such organizations as FEMMES and tutoring through Chance at Duke.

 Resource Guide for DukeEngage USA - Orange County, CA

 Following her summer working with Girls Inc. in California, Caitlyn developed the following list of resources for students who are interested in that program — or similar programs.

 There are many LA Times articles about Girls Inc. that demonstrates the social issues our community partner hopes to change, such as “Girls Express Viewpoints to TV Execs.”

 The LA Times and other news sources that are based out of Southern California are great sources of information about Girls Inc. They are great sources to find interviews from employees of Girls Inc. and get a better understanding of the social issues they hope to focus on.